 There is a particular focus on providing support to underserved communities.
-These proposals target Black, Indigenous, People of Color (BIPOC) homeownership, homelessness, support for small businesses and art organizations, job training for low-income residents, trauma response services for residents feeling the impacts of increased violence resulting from the pandemic, and access to food, mental health and other public services for the most vulnerable residents of our City.
-In targeting those communities and citizens most greatly impacted by the COVID-19 pandemic, illustrated through focus on the city's qualified census tracts, areas of concentrated poverty, and its cultural community districts, the City can most efficiently utilize available funding in responding to the greatest needs.
-In addition to targeting the external needs of recovery response, the City is investing in its internal support operations with increased staffing and department support for program management.
-The City is also providing economic relief to its own employees impacted by furloughed time off caused by budget reductions in 2020.
+These proposals target Black, Indigenous, People of Color (BIPOC) with programming for homeownership, homelessness, support for small businesses and art organizations, job training for low-income residents, trauma response services for residents feeling the impacts of increased violence resulting from the pandemic, and access to food, mental health and other public services for the most vulnerable residents of our City.
+In targeting those communities and residents most greatly impacted by the COVID-19 pandemic, illustrated through focus on the city's qualified census tracts, areas of concentrated poverty, and its cultural community districts, the City can most efficiently utilize available funding in responding to the greatest needs.
+In addition to targeting the community needs of recovery response, the City is investing in its internal support operations with increased staffing and department support for program management.
+The City also provided economic relief to its own employees impacted by furloughed time off caused by pandemic-related budget reductions in 2020.